Particular/docs.particular.net/nservicebus/upgrades/sqlserver-2to3.md

 ### Multi-schema support

-The API and config structure for multi-schema configuration [were changed](/nservicebus/sqlserver/multiple-databases.md#single-database-with-multiple schemas).
+The configuration API for enabling [multi-schema support](/nservicebus/sqlserver/multiple-databases.md#single-database-with-multiple schemas) has now changed.
 The `Queue Schema` parameter is no longer supported in the config file and the code configuration API.

-The schema for the current endpoint can be specified using `DefaultSchema` method:
+The schema for the configured endpoint can be specified using `DefaultSchema` method:

 snippet:sqlserver-singledb-multischema